Known for its flashes of grotesque violence, sci-fi horror film Event Horizon tells a broader story about our fascination with hell and poor choices.

 Horror movies perhaps more than any other genre share common themes, and Event Horizon has a ton of them.

 Grief is a significant part of the plot, though this isn’t that surprising for a genre with a bee in its bonnet about death and what lies beyond it (see also Poltergeist).

 Hell and horror are linked with madness in the way various crew members lose sense and sanity.
-Compare the way The Exorcist flips between madness and possession.
+See also Sunshine, and compare the way The Exorcist flips between madness and possession.

 Note some of the rescuers call each other Mama Bear, Papa Bear and Baby Bear, with shades of Goldilocks.
 Fairy tales were primarily always warnings about the consequences of poor choices, so it’s a fitting metaphor in Event Horizon.